tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 openness, can mitigate these negative self-limiting effects.

 The self-restricting nature of false certainty, over time, can cause spiritual stagnation and complacency.
-We may think we've "already heard it all" or that we know all that we need to about the gospel.
-When taken to an extreme, it can lead us to reject God's word and His prophets.
+We may think we’ve "already heard it all" or that we know all that we need to about the gospel.
+When taken to an extreme, it can lead us to reject God’s word and His prophets.
 The scriptures contain many examples of this: from the self-assured Pharisees, mentioned previously; to the Nephites in the time preceding Jesus' visit to the Americas, who relied on their own wisdom to conclude that "it is not reasonable that such a being as Christ shall